 Helping you through these challenging days

-We have seen friends’ and connections’ businesses struggle in a heartbreaking fashion over the past few weeks, so, whilst we are pleased we can continue to work as a team, we are also reminding you that we have resources that could help you through these challenging days.
+We have seen friends’ and connections’ businesses struggle in a heartbreaking fashion over the past year, so, whilst we are pleased we can continue to work as a team, we are also reminding you that we have resources that could help you through these challenging days.

 This is a difficult period for our generations, but there is opportunity in there if you look hard enough.
 Please look after yourself, your family and your colleagues and we’ll get through this together.
 Rob recently made a note of a quote (but can’t remember where it came from – if you know, please tell us so we can attribute it!) that sums up our approach: “Let’s not get back to normal, let’s get back to better.”
 Or as Peter Crouch says on his podcast: “back stronger.”